Inertia.js

 import { IconMoon, IconSun } from 'hq-icons'

-import { Button } from '@/Components/ui/button'
+import { Button } from '@/components/ui/button'

-import { useTheme } from '@/Components/theme-provider'
+import { useTheme } from '@/components/theme-provider'

 const { theme, setTheme } = useTheme()